xXCoolinXx/RedditBotDiscord/README.md

 # Discord Bot for Reddit comments
 Discord bot that pulls comments from a particular reddit user and allows them to be displayed upon user commands.

+## Archival
+This repository is now archived in solidarity with the protest against Reddit.
+Please consider using a Fediverse social media app instead, such as Lemmy or KBin.

 <h2>
 Setup
 </h2>